Adamant-im/adamant-explorer/README.md

 }
 ```

-   * `updateTopAccountsInterval` - time to update top accounts in interval.
    * `cacheTTL` - time to live cache in redis.
    * `fixedPoint` - fixed point number of Crypti (10^8).
    * `enableExchange` - enable or disable exchange currency courses.